 Thankfully we started the process with a very basic walk through of the programme which helped me to learn how to do such things as create a background, add a character, change it’s colour and programme it to move using the directional command buttons.
 We then went on to explore the app individually and make a start on the task of creating a literacy and technology based activity through Scratch JR.

 After exploring the app and deciding on which of my ideas would be best to pursue, I decided to go for a common words lesson in a classroom environment.
-I set up the classroom environment using a classroom setting background and adding in scratch as the teacher and a few children for the class.
+I set up the classroom environment using a classroom setting background and inserted scratch as the teacher and a few children for the class.
 Scratch the cat began by introducing himself to the class and the lesson plan for the day; to work on our common words (such as and and the) through the Read, Say, Break, Blend, Cover, Write method.
 The idea of my programme was to explore the common words in a fun and stimulating manner.

 The Experiences and Outcomes that would be explored in this lesson are as follows: